pablo-vc/Y/apps/desktop/README.md

 # Y – Desktop Client

-This project contains the desktop client of Y, a cross-platform microblogging application.
+This folder contains the desktop client of **Y**, a cross-platform microblogging application.

-This README gathers all the information related to the desktop version, including the development timeline and the relevant research areas for the overall evolution of the project.
+This README gathers all the information related to the desktop version, including a development timeline.

 The desktop client allows users to interact with the application from their computer in an intuitive and efficient way.